-mps-new|mps-service
+mps-service|mps-new

-- "Install Server Instance as Windows Service" - "Start Server Instance" on page 3-5
+- "Configure Server Instance as Windows Service" - "Start Server Instance Using Command Line" on page 3-5

 Specify Default MATLAB Runtime for New Server Instances

 Each server instance that you create with MATLAB Production Server has its own configuration file that defines various server management criteria.
 Use the mps-setup command to set the default MATLAB Runtime for all on-premises server instances that you create.
 The mps-setup command line wizard searches your machine for installed MATLAB Runtime instances and sets the default path to the MATLAB Runtime for all server instances.